tom-englert/L10N-Web-Demo/README.md

 ```ts
 resources = new Resources();
 ```
-This file is available at compile time, so you can use it with type checking and intellisense.
+This file is available at compile time, so you can benefit from static type checking and code completion.
 ```ts
 const text = resources.MAINPAGE_WELCOME;
 ```